kristinbranson/APT/README.md

 After creating a project, the "Manage Movies" window should appear.
 This window lets you add, remove and select movies.

 For multi-camera projects, the **Add Movie** button actually adds a **movieset**, a group of associated movies, one for each camera/view.
-When prompted, select all movies for a new movieset at once (order is important).
+When prompted, select all movies for a new movieset at once.
+The ordering here is important; make sure you are consistent about the ordering of cameras/views in moviesets.
+(During project setup, you can optionally name the views, eg View1="Front" and View2="Side".)

 ### Labeling Modes